 Now let’s talk about the really harmful ingredients in cosmetics.

 Ethyl alcohol (Alcohol, Alcohol Denat, Ethanol)

-Ethyl alcohol is cheap, and it is used as a preservative, solvent, conductor for other components.
-It can often be found in the composition of funds for problem skin.
+Ethyl alcohol is used as a preservative for skincare components.
+It can also be the reason for skin problems.

 Products containing this alcohol will indeed have a drying effect, but not a healing approach.
 What happens to the skin afterwards?
 Ethyl alcohol is able to lead to the growth of free radicals of the skin, then it stimulates the nerve endings, causes irritation, which further leads to the active production of sebum, which forms new inflammatory elements and disrupts the natural microflora of the skin.